sandyjmacdonald/sandyjmacdonald.github.io/_posts/2015-02-19-a-visit-to-pimoroni.md

 and running fairly quickly, written by selected contributors and curated by Pimoroni.

-From my point of view, it would help the contributors to get their content seen by a larger audience and, for Pimoroni, I guess it would show customers cool ways to use their products.
+From my point of view, it would help the contributors, like me, to get their content seen by a larger audience and, for Pimoroni, I guess it would show customers cool ways to use their products.